pixelarraymedia/pixelarraymedia/README.md

 ## 🌐 About Me

- I'm seriously passionate about clean maintainable code and solving problems.
+ I'm seriously passionate about writing clean, maintainable code and solving problems.
 Always eager to gain deep knowledge about programming topics.
 Looking to push the boundaries of what's possible through technology.

 <div align="center">